chatgpt-cli

 README:

-Tested and Compatible with OpenAI ChatGPT, Azure OpenAI Service, Perplexity AI and Llama!
+Tested and Compatible with OpenAI ChatGPT, Azure OpenAI Service, Perplexity AI, Llama and 302.AI!

 ChatGPT CLI provides a powerful command-line interface for seamless interaction with ChatGPT models via OpenAI and Azure, featuring streaming capabilities and extensive configuration options.